pypa/distlib/docs/internals.rst

             archiving the directory contents into a .zip file.
             """

-The following additional attributes can be identified on :class:`PackageIndex`
+The following additional attributes can be identified on :class:`~distlib.index.PackageIndex` instances:
-instances:

 * ``username`` - the username to use for authentication.
 * ``password`` - the password to use for authentication.